richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 ### `ai_vision.ipynb` Notebook

 Open Visual Studio Code and create a new Jupyter Notebook by selecting File > New File, then searching for and selecting Jupyter Notebook.
-Save the new file as `ai_vision.ipynb` in `c:\Temp`.
+Save the new file as `ai_vision.ipynb` in `c:\myProject`.

 -------------------------